cometbft/cometbft/docs/qa/method.md

     * set `ITERATIONS` to the number of iterations that each configuration should run for.

 7. Repeat the following steps for each desired `vote_extension_size`
+    1. Update the configuration
         * Update the `vote_extensions_size` in the `testnet.toml` to the desired value.
         * `make configgen`
         * `ANSIBLE_SSH_RETRIES=10 ansible-playbook ./ansible/re-init-testapp.yaml -u root -i ./ansible/hosts --limit=validators -e "testnet_dir=testnet" -f 20`
         * `make restart`
-    * Run "make runload" and wait for it to complete.
-      You may want to run this several times and combine data from different runs.
+    2. Run the test
+        * `make runload`
+          This will repeat the tests `ITERATIONS` times every time it is invoked.
+    3. Collect your data
         * `make retrieve-data`

-8. Run `make retrieve-data` to gather all relevant data from the testnet into the orchestrating machine
+          Gathers all relevant data from the testnet into the orchestrating machine, inside folder `experiments`.
-9. Verify that the data was collected without errors
-    * at least one blockstore DB for a CometBFT validator
+          Two subfolders are created, one blockstore DB for a CometBFT validator and one for the Prometheus DB data.
-    * the Prometheus database from the Prometheus node
-    * for extra care, you can run `zip -T` on the `prometheus.zip` file and (one of) the `blockstore.db.zip` file(s)
+        * Verify that the data was collected without errors with `zip -T` on the `prometheus.zip` file and (one of) the `blockstore.db.zip` file(s).
-10. **Run `make terraform-destroy`**
+8. Clean up your setup.
+    * `make terraform-destroy`; don't forget that you need to type **yes** for it to complete.

 ### Result Extraction